 We require a final grade of DMM in the BTEC Extended Diploma in Animal Management.

-We require the following two compulsory units to be completed and at least six of the recommended units.
+We require the following eight mandatory units and an additional seven optional units to be completed, with at least four of these to come from the recommended units below.

 We required a final grade of Distinction in the City and Guilds Level 3 Advanced Technical Extended Diploma in Animal Management.